pierre-rouleau/pel/doc/pel-manual.rst

 Under Unix-like Operating Systems like Linux and macOS when you run Emacs in graphics mode, Emacs may not get the complete environment variables that you get in your shell.
-That happens quite often in macOS as explained by `Steve Purcel in the readme file of his exec-path-from-shell`_ package.
+That happens quite often in macOS as explained by `Steve Purcell in the readme file of his exec-path-from-shell`_ package.
 His package provides a way to fix the problem.
+PEL, however, does not integrate that library because it will show Emacs startup.

-Currently PEL does not integrate that package.
+There is another way for Emacs running under macOS that is not as flexible but runs faster and is described in the section titled `Control environment of macOS GUI Emacs`_.

-To avoid the problem, I instead recommend using a small script that allows you to start your graphics copy of Emacs from a shell.
+To avoid the problem altogether, I instead recommend using a small script that allows you to start your graphics copy of Emacs from a shell.
 There are several advantages:

 - the graphical Emacs inherits the complete environment of the shell from which it is launched, without having to add yet another Emacs package (remember